 Using our 3D x-ray technology, we can measure EXACTLY how narrow the airway is.
 In the case above most of the airway at the start of treatment was in RED, which means very constricted.
 The total volume is 9.3cc.
 After 6 months of expansion using a palatal expander you can see the difference.
 Notice all the green and yellow areas now?
 These colors represent acceptable and good airflow!
 The new total volume is 13.5cc.
 So the airway measurement went from 9.3cc to 13.5cc, a 32% increase!
-Once treatment was completed this patient’s mother informed us he had more enerergy during the day wasn’t getting as tired from his basketball games!
+Once treatment was over this patient’s mother informed us he had more energy during the day.
+He was no longer tired after his basketball games!
 Although this patient’s parents never noticed an issue before they definitely noticed the difference afterwards!

 Airway diagnosis and management IS THE NEW WAY OF ORTHODONTICS!

 We fully embrace and utilize 3D imaging technology for you and your children.
 The only reasons some doctors are not utilizing yet is because the technology is expansive and it takes a great deal of time and effort to learn how to read & interpret these xrays.
 We are offering this technology at no additional charge, it is part of your complimentary orthodontic evaluation.
-As an orthodontic patient at Bauer Dentistry and Orthodontics yours or your child’s treatment will involve management of both the bones and teeth AND the airway!
+As an orthodontic patient at Bauer Dentistry and Orthodontics we will provide you with the best treatment technology allows.
+Treatment will involve management of both the bones and teeth AND the airway!
 THAT’S just one of many things that sets our practice apart from all the rest!

 As an orthodontist who is embracing diagnosing airway issues in a pediatric population with increasing obstructive sleep apnea, I am able to work easily & closely with local ENT’s for tonsil & adenoid removal if needed, or simply ORTHODONTIC TREATMENT VIA an expander.